StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Loops/README.md

 Here, when we indent, we are going one level deeper into our **scope**.
 Everything you write with this indent will be run *inside of* the for loop, rather than after the entire loop has finished (which is when you backspace the indent after you’re done with typing everything want to run inside the loop).
 When you backspace your indent, you move out one level of scope, so make sure to keep the indents in line for good style, functionality, and readability.

-Everything after line 2 will be run again and again for the number of times we told Karel, which is 5.
+Everything after line 2 will be run again and again for the number of times we told Reeborg, which is 5.
 So, we'll be running the inside of the program 5 times.

 #### Your turn!
 Figure out the code:

 Much of the code after the first line of the for loop should look familiar to you.
-We're using a ``while`` loop to move until Karel hits a wall, and we're using ```for``` loops to turn left a certain number of times that we want Karel to turn (in this case, 3).
-Can you figure out why we need to run this code 5 times to have Karel run across the entire board?
+We're using a ``while`` loop to move until Reeborg hits a wall, and we're using ```for``` loops to turn left a certain number of times that we want Reeborg to turn (in this case, 3).
+Can you figure out why we need to run this code 5 times to have Reeborg run across the entire board?

-> Hint: Look at the final state of Karel in the While Loops section above.
+> Hint: Look at the final state of Reeborg in the While Loops section above.
 What code did we use to get there?
 How does that code relate to this code?
 >
-> Another Hint: The final state of Karel after running this code is:
+> Another Hint: The final state of Reeborg after running this code is:

 ![](ForLoop.PNG)

-> Extra Hint: It turns out we need to make Karel move across two rows before repeating the entire process.
-The code inside the loop is making Karel move across two rows.
-Which statements get Karel to move across the first, and then the second row?
+> Extra Hint: It turns out we need to make Reeborg move across two rows before repeating the entire process.
+The code inside the loop is making Reeborg move across two rows.
+Which statements get Reeborg to move across the first, and then the second row?

 ### Important Point